 - Engage in networking and advocacy online through the Women Deliver website.

-- Attend a one-day pre-conference workshop focused on advocacy around maternal health, with a specific highlight on communication and new technologies, sponsored by Johnson & Johnson and Global Fund for Women.
+- Attend a two-day pre-conference workshop focused on advocacy around maternal health, with a specific highlight on communication and new technologies, sponsored by Johnson & Johnson and Global Fund for Women.

 - Serve as a source of information to other attendees seeking the youth perspective by staffing a “Youth Desk” at the conference.